tjko/brickpico/README.md

 $ mkdir build
 ```

-Select which board to build firmware for (default is "0804") and which Pico is to be used (default is "pico"):
+Select which board to build firmware for (default is "08") and which Pico is to be used (default is "pico_w"):
 ```
 $ cd build
 $ cmake -DBRICKPICO_BOARD=16 -DPICO_BOARD=pico_w ..